 Massachusetts has both judicial and non-judicial foreclosure.
 A judicial foreclosure is one that is managed by the courts.
 A non-judicial foreclosure happens mostly outside of the courts.
 Although Massachusetts allows for both judicial and non-judicial foreclosure, the majority of this state's cases are handled in the court system using judicial foreclosure.

-Even though Massachusetts does allow for non-judicial foreclosure, there is a rule that forces the lender to file an action with the Land Court to obtain a judgement that says the owners of the property are not protected under the Soldiers' and Sailors' Civil Relief Act of 1940.
+Even though Massachusetts does allow for non-judicial foreclosure, there is a rule that forces the lender to file an action with the Land Court to obtain a judgment that says the owners of the property are not protected under the Soldiers' and Sailors' Civil Relief Act of 1940.
 The complaint would be filed with the court and if accepted, the court provides an Order of Notice that must be served, published and recorded prior to finalizing the sale of the property.
-So - a non-judicial foreclosure in Massachusetts technically must start in the courts but after that initial step, things can move quickly without a court's intervention.
+A non-judicial foreclosure in Massachusetts technically must start in the courts but after that initial step, things can move quickly without a court's intervention.

 The non-judicial process of foreclosure in Massachusetts can be used by a lender when the mortgage document contains a Statutory Power of Sale clause.
 The "power of sale" clause authorizes the sale of property to pay off the balance on a loan in the event of default.
 In mortgages where a power of sale clause exists, the power given to the lender to sell the property may be executed by the lender.